-Council are recommended to agree and approve the 2023/24 Investment Strategy.
+That Policy and Resources Committee recommend to Council the 2023/24 Investment Strategy.

 1. INTRODUCTION AND BACKGROUND

 - 1.1.
 In accordance with statutory guidance, the Council is required to have an Investment Strategy.
 The investment strategy is informed by and also informs a number of the Councils other strategy documents, including the following:

 - Treasury Management Strategy

 - Capital Strategy

 - Asset Management Strategy

 - Medium Term Financial Strategy.

 - 1.2.
 There may be some cross over between the investment strategy and some of the above, but essentially the investment strategy covers the Council's approach to the service and commercial investments as opposed to treasury management investments which are covered with the annual treasury management strategy as approved by Council.